- Search Graduate Jobs

-News of an oncoming recession got you down about your job prospects?
+Talk of recession got you down about your job prospects?
 Take it as a chance to get your head in the game and get ahead once you graduate.

-Simple economics teaches you one thing: when there are signs of a recession coming along, both big and small companies are bound to be cautious about onboarding new hires.
-And there's no denying that speculative talk about a slowdown in the economy may make you panic a little more about your future.
+Simple economics teaches you one thing: when there are signs of a recession, both big and small companies are bound to be cautious about new hires.
+And there's no denying that all the speculative talk may make you panic a little more about your future.